BuildingResearch/security/Building/Building_MR/readme.md

 The steps to run the simulation are the ones that follow:

-1. Modify the relevant parameters in the parameters section on the "B20_MR_DoS_design.m" script.
+1. Modify the relevant parameters in the parameters section on the "main.m" script.
 Ecase sets the earthquake to be used, and EI sets the scaling done to the signal.
 Change DoS_s from ones(20,1) to zeros(20,1) if only the passive component has to be analyzed.
-2. Run the script "B20_MR_DoS_design.m".
+2. Run the script "main.m".
 Note that it takes a long time due to the amount of simulations and optimizations performed.
 The plotting functions "DoS_plot.m" and "DoS_comp_plot.m" are called in this script, so there is no need to call them separately.
 3. In case the user wants to see disabled actuators per attack, run the "Attacked_per_selection.m" script.
 Here, the visualization of the disabled floors per attack can be seen, along with a time series of the top floor ISD.